-Founded by religious dissident Anne Hutchinson, who led a group of settlers to the area in 1638 after being banished from the Massachusetts Bay Colony.
-The town was the site of the Battle of Rhode Island on August 29, 1778, when American troops, who included a locally recruited African American regiment, withdrew to Bristol and Tiverton, leaving
+Largely a bedroom community for Newport, Portsmouth attracts visitors for Newport Polo matches, its fanciful topiary garden, and the Greenvale winery.
+The town has an interesting history.
+A religious dissident named Anne Hutchinson led a group of settlers to the area in 1638 after being banished from the Massachusetts Bay Colony.
+The town was also the site of the Battle of Rhode Island on August 29, 1778, when American troops, including a locally recruited African American regiment, withdrew, leaving Aquidneck Island under British control.

 Looking back on eight decades on making travel history.More